110-kenichi/mame/README.md

 *** Changes ***

+2.5.5.0 Added tone selector dialog that shows when imported a tone file that has multiple tones.
 2.5.4.0 Supported importing the MUCOM88, FMP, PMD, VOPM sound font file into the FM Synthesis Editor.
         Supported loading a WAV file (16bit mono) as ADPCM-B data for YM2608, YM2610B chips.
 2.5.3.0 Fixed PSG sounding unexpectedly when volume changing.